 - Beta-2 agonists

 A collegiate athlete can’t simply read a product label and know if a supplement contains a substance banned by the NCAA.
 Since dietary supplements are not subject to the same strict standards under U.S. law that apply to the sale of medications, dietary supplement product labels may not list every ingredient.
-Also, dietary supplements can become contaminated with banned substances during the manufacturing process.
+Also, according to our sports lawyers, dietary supplements can become contaminated with banned substances during the manufacturing process.
 For example, it is common for nutritional supplements marketed for weight loss to be contaminated with NCAA-banned diuretics.

 Collegiate athletes should have all products approved by a qualified member of their school’s athletic department before taking them to ensure they don’t take a contaminated supplement.
 The NCAA subscribes to Drug Free Sport AXIS, which provides a review of ingredients in dietary supplements.
 Ultimately, however, student-athletes are deemed responsible under the NCAA drug testing program for any product they take.